-The following courses are required for students in the joint B.S./M.S. program with Yale College:

-MCDB 585b, Research in MCDB for B.S./M.S.
-Candidates.

-A two-credit course taken in the third-to-last term (typically the second term of the junior year).
-At the start of this course, each student forms a committee composed of their adviser and two faculty members that meets to discuss the research project.
+The following courses are required for students in the joint B.S./M.S. program with Yale College: MCDB 585b, Research in MCDB for B.S./M.S.
+Candidates A two-credit course taken in the third-to-last term (typically the second term of the junior year).
+At the start of this course, each student forms a committee composed of his or her adviser and two faculty members that meets to discuss the research project.
 At the end of this course, students complete a detailed prospectus describing their thesis project and the work completed thus far.
 The committee evaluates an oral and written presentation of this prospectus; the evaluation determines whether the student may continue in the combined program.
 MCDB 595, Intensive Research in MCDB for B.S./M.S.
-Candidates.

-A four-credit, yearlong course (two credits each term) that is similar to MCDB 495 and is taken during the senior year.
+Candidates A four-credit, yearlong course (two credits each term) that is similar to MCDB 495 and is taken during the senior year.
 During this course, students give an oral presentation describing their work.
 At the end of the course, a student is expected to present his or her work to the department in the form of a poster presentation.
 In addition, the student is expected to give an oral thesis defense, followed by a comprehensive examination of the thesis conducted by the thesis committee.
 Upon successful completion of this examination, as well as other requirements, the student is awarded the combined B.S./M.S. degree.
+MUSIC 143 Elm, 432.2985 www.yale.edu/yalemus/ M.A., M.Phil., Ph.D.